josiahH-cf/prompt-automation/docs/ESPANSO_FIRST_RUN.md

 - `espanso status` → “espanso is running”.
 - Test any trigger (e.g., `:espanso`, `:ntsk`) once — only one entry should appear.

+### Safety default: backspace-undo disabled

+Prompt‑Automation automatically sets `undo_backspace: false` so a stray Backspace after an expansion won’t delete a bunch of text.

+- To verify: run `espanso path` and open the printed `config/default.yml` path.
+- Ensure it contains: `undo_backspace: false`.
+- To re‑enable: change it to `true` and restart Espanso.

 ## Notes

 - The GUI “Sync Espanso?” and CLI discover your repo via `Settings/settings.json` key `espanso_repo_root` (seeded by the installers) or `~/.prompt-automation/environment` (`PROMPT_AUTOMATION_REPO`).
 No manual edits are required after install.